-Domain: Communication and Collaboration Implementation Status Indicator Examples or Evidence of Practice Not Partially Data Sources/Supporting Evidence yet В Α rully 27.
+Domain: Communication and Collab oration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В В А 27.
 All special education teachers are full, collaborative members of a general education curriculum team.
 A secondary school special education teacher is an active member of the social studies department.
 An elementary school special education teacher is an active member of the third grade team.
 Special education teachers collaborate with general education teachers to share and implement instructional decisions made by the team.
 Special and general education teachers meet regularly to share information on curriculum and individual student support needs.
 All team members receive minutes of team meetings and have input into decisions when not available to attend in person.
-Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences).
-PLC Meetings/Sign-ins Easy IEP documentation Sugge ested Measures: Curriculum team rosters, o curriculum team meeting schedules and notes. to mee v not be available to meet with each curriculum team durin period.
-For example, Mrs. Smith may meet with the third gr Comm ients:
+Special education teachers are not pulled from regularly scheduled classroom schedules to attend other meetings (e.g., IEP or parent conferences). ∑ PLC minutes Sugge sted Measures: Curriculum team rosters, curriculum team meeting schedules and notes. to mee lote: Although all special education teachers may not be available to meet with each curriculum team during every scheduled team meeting, they should flex their schedules to have opportunities o meet with each team throughout each grading period.
+For example, Mrs. Smith may meet with the third grade team during pre-school planning time on Monday, and the fifth grade team during re-school planning the following Monday.
+Comm ents:

-Domain: Communication and Collab oration Implementation Status Indicator Examples or Evidence of Practice Not Vet Partially Fully Data Sources/Supporting Evidence yet В Α Fully 28.
+Domain: Communication and Collab oration lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully 28.
 General and special education teachers use regularly scheduled collaborative planning time to clarify their roles and responsibilities while planning effective instruction and assessment for all students.
 Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
 When planning, teachers consider the application of UDL and DI as part of every lesson.
 Teachers determine appropriate accommodations and other supports (e.g., behavior, visual and communication) for individual students.
 Teachers have consensus on grading procedures, especially when accommodations or modifications are provided for individual students.
 Teachers share roles and responsibilities such that distinctions between special education and the content- or grade-level teacher are not obvious.
 Teachers have parity in their roles so that one teacher does not have more responsibility for instruction and assessment than the other.
 Teachers reflect on and assess their effectiveness as collaborative teachers.
 Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
-Service Provider Schedules Faculty Meetings sign in rosters Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5.
-Please see the Resources Section: DOE Cour t-consultation, support facilitation and co-t se Code Directory; Please see the Appendices: Glossary or eaching. f Terms se ction for d lefinitions of the abo ove terms: Collaborative models of Comm ents:
+Master schedule Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs S. lote: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of upport-consultation, support facilitation and co-teaching.
+Comm ents: